PedroGabrielMurari/PedroGabrielMurari/README.md

-- 👋 Hi, I’m @PedroGabrielMurari
+- 👋 Hi, I’m Pedro Gabriel
-- 👀 I’m interested in Backend Programming
-- 🌱 I’m currently learning JavaScript
+- 👀 I’m currently learning JavaScript for in the future, get a developer job.
 - 📫 You can reach me on Instagram @pedro_murari16 or on LinkedIn https://www.linkedin.com/in/pedro-gabriel-648615178/